What qualifications do I need to apply for teacher training in the UK?

 Teaching is one of the most rewarding careers there is.
 Some would argue that it is a vocation, rather than a job.
 The rigours and workload of a teacher training course should not be underestimated.
 Some people in the past have seen coming into teaching as an easy option –‘those who can do, those who can’t, teach’.
 The reality of the situation could not be further from the truth.
 As with all things that are really worth doing in life, learning to teach is very hard work.
 You will need good organisation skills, determination and resilience, and be prepared to work long hours, both in the evenings and at weekends.
 For those people who choose to do it, it is one of the most rewarding ways of spending your working life, and well worth the effort.

 What happens at the end of my training course?

 If you have met all of the Teachers’ Standards at an appropriate level, you will be awarded QTS (Qualified Teacher Status).
 This is provisional until you have completed your NQT Induction Period.
 If you have completed a PGDipEd or PGCE course, you will apply for jobs that are advertised as suitable for an NQT in a school able to support you through your Induction Period.
-If you have followed the School Direct route into teaching with Woodrush TC, the school that you have trained in might be able to offer you a position either in their school or in another school that is part of the Woodrush TC.
+If you have followed the Regional Hub route into teaching with Woodrush TC, the school that you have trained in might be able to offer you a position either in their school or in another school that is part of the Woodrush TC.